 The staff at Acadiana makes the necessary effort to provide an environment with unconditional support, one in which individuals can restore a sense of dignity and respect.
 Our programs are designed to get to know you on a personal level.
 We take the time to work with the whole person, including each individual’s family, personality, life experiences, and cultural aspects.
 We offer recovery that heals the mind, body, and soul.

-Learn About the Treatment Approaches We Use for Fentanyl Abuse at Acadiana
+Learn About the Treatment Approaches We Use for Fentanyl Addiction at Acadiana

 Acadiana Treatment Center provides a full range of effective treatment options to individuals who have been abusing or have become addicted to fentanyl or a synthetic derivative of fentanyl.
 When someone comes to our rehab he or she will first undergo a full assessment that will determine his or her treatment needs and will help to establish the type and level of care that will best prepare him or her for continued success.
 Some of the programs and services offered at our rehab include individual therapy, group therapy, detoxification, residential treatment, and outpatient therapy.
 An intake counselor will help you decide which program is more suited to your personal needs.